-Deciding on the best fonts to use on your website means choosing ones that fulfil a lot of important jobs.
-The ideal website fonts support your brand, are easy to read, and work across different devices – on a variety of browsers and different screen sizes.
+Deciding on the best website fonts means choosing ones that fulfil a lot of important jobs.
+The ideal website font supports your brand, is easy to read, and works across different devices – on a variety of browsers and different screen sizes.

 The fonts you use on your website have a big impact on its design.
 They directly influence how your brand is perceived and how users interact with your site.